nimbella/nimbella-training/6-typescript/pres.md

 ## only for web actions!

 - `--web true`
-  - web public it is the default with `nim`
   - **not** all the actions are web public
   - *must* return a `body`